postsharp/PostSharp.Community.Virtuosity/README.md

 #### Limitations

-*Delegated:* Delegates to a `[Virtual]` method will always resolve to the method itself, not to the overwritten method in a derived class.
+*Delegates:* Delegates to a `[Virtual]` method will always resolve to the method itself, not to the overwritten method in a derived class.
 That is, delegate creation will ignore the new virtual nature of the method.

 #### Copyright notices
 Released under the [MIT license](LICENSE.md).